tbela99/observer/README.md

 ## Using AbortController

-AbortController can be used to unregister and event handler
+AbortController can be used to unregister an event handler

 ```javascript